 - Twentieth Anniversary Macintosh Upgrades, Mac Speed Zone

-- Twentieth Anniversary Macintosh: Technical Specifications, Apple TIL
+- Apple Support: Twentieth Anniversary Macintosh: Technical Specifications (archived, with more detail)

 searchwords: 20thanniversarymac, twentiethanniversarymac